Peterschuellermann/red_jenkins/README.md

 # RedJenkins
 RedJenkins allows you to assign your project's testcases to issues in Redmine.
 It also allows you to create and run manual tests for your project in Redmine.
-For a more thorough explaination see [here](https://github.com/Pepperrs/red_jenkins/wiki/How-to-use-RedJenkins "HowTo").
+For a more thorough explanation see [here](https://github.com/Pepperrs/red_jenkins/wiki/How-to-use-RedJenkins "HowTo").

 ## Installation